JuliaDynamics/NetworkDynamics.jl/docs/src/external_inputs.md

 ```@example extin_mtk
 using NetworkDynamics
 using OrdinaryDiffEqTsit5
-using ModelingToolkit
+using ModelingToolkitBase
-using ModelingToolkit: t_nounits as t, D_nounits as Dt
+using ModelingToolkitBase: t_nounits as t, D_nounits as Dt
 using CairoMakie

 @mtkmodel Resistor begin